 I did a degree in English And American Studies at UEA 1967-70.
 At that time there were some inspiring writers who were teaching there such as Malcolm Bradbury, Lorna Sage, Angus Wilson, Jonathan Raban… They all recognised that I could write, but I was a very unfocussed student.

 If asked why I write poetry, the answers lie somewhere in the region of wanting to preserve.
 To preserve what is of value – a moment, a person, a garden, a way of life, the spirit of place.
 Many of my poems have memory as a strong theme, both individual memory and collective memory.
 There are readings to be found about it being as much we who shape memory as memory that shapes us.

+Since April 2019 we have been dividing our time between Faversham and S W France.
 A big thank you to Hannah for helping me create this website and run my blog.